thirdweb-dev/react/docs/react.useactiveclaimcondition.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Use this to get the active claim conditon for either ERC721 or ERC1155 based contracts.
+Use this to get the active claim conditon for ERC20, ERC721 or ERC1155 based contracts.
 They need to extend the `claimCondition` extension for this hook to work.

 <b>Signature:</b>